Vinyl Siding Contractors | 10 Steps To Hiring The Best

 • Warranty information

-Once you meet with vinyl siding contractors and see their bids, it may be very enticing to spend more than you had planned because you’ve been wooed with added features that you weren’t planning on.
 It’s important to set a budget up front – and then stick to that budget.
 This will help you hold to your original plans without having to sacrifice something else to get the job done, and it will also put you in a more objective position when it’s time to negotiate.
 This may require some concessions on your part, such as choosing different materials or forgoing certain features, but if you’re firm on your budget from the start, the process will be less emotional and will go more smoothly.

 Take a look at each contractor’s bid and compare them.
 See what you’re getting from each one, what type of product is included, what sort of warranties are offered, and what the final price will be.
 Also make sure you’re comfortable with their terms.
 Then do some research on the companies to make sure they’re licensed, bonded and insured.
 Check with the Better Business Bureau to see if there are any complaints about them and follow up on references.

-6. Select The Best Vinyl Siding Contractor For Your Project
+Select The Best Contractor

 You’ve spoken to the contractors, seen their detailed bids, done your research and made your comparisons.
 Now it’s time to find the best vinyl siding contractor to meet your specific needs.
 This decision should come down to more than simply cost.
 It may also be affected by timing, payment options, product choices, or just a gut feel about who you trust most or feel most comfortable with.

-7. Negotiate Further To Get What You Want
+Negotiate To Get What You Want

 Once you have selected a contractor, you may want to further negotiate the cost of the project or certain terms.
 It’s good to have a detailed breakdown of the job, so you have better leverage to get what you want.
 If you want a lower price, see if they can make some concessions or if you can modify certain features or services.
 If timing is most important to you, find out how to ensure that the job is completed on time.
 Contractors want your business, and hopefully potential referrals, so they are often willing to negotiate their bids to some extent.

-8. Sign A Detailed Contract
+Sign A Detailed Contract

-9. Determine A Payment Schedule
+Determine A Payment Schedule

 Ideally, you should agree to payment terms in which you either pay a portion of the job at certain stages (i.e., after removal of old siding, once products are delivered, at completion of job), or you should wait until the entire job is done before making payment.
-You may be willing to negotiate payment terms to provide added incentives for the vinyl siding contractor to drop the price or speed up the job, but that’s up to you.
+You may be willing to negotiate payment terms to provide added incentives for the company to drop the price or speed up the job, but that’s up to you.

-10. Sit Back And Let The Work Begin
+Let The Work Begin

 If you’ve followed all of the above steps, you should feel confident that you have hired the best vinyl siding contractor for the job.
 All of your research, comparisons and negotiations have been done and everyone has signed on the dotted line.
 All that’s left to do is to sit back and imagine how great your home will look once your new vinyl siding is installed.